Quicr/numero-uri/spec/draft-authors-numeric-uri-scheme.md

 --- abstract

 TODO: Introduce
-* explain how this creates a set of schema's for URLs, and if the a URL matches the template, then it can be compressed in a way described in this specification.
+* explain how this creates a set of schema for URLs, and if the a URL matches the template, then it can be compressed in a way described in this specification.

 --- middle

 # Introduction

 TODO Add Motivation and introdcuce the scheme
-* explain many applcitions that use rest have URL that follow very specific patters
+* explain many applications that use REST have URL that follow very specific pattern
-* much of the entroypy of thses patters can be compressed out
+* much of the entropy of these patterns can be compressed out
-* allows better compression and faster processing in binary that string form
+* allows better compression and faster processing in binary than string form
 * not meant for generic web URLs
 * example of a webex style meeting url
 * solution is schema driven compression